| |

 Step 1: Combine all ingredients

 Before you begin, preheat the oven to 250˚F (121˚C).
-Then, blend salt and flour in a large bowl.
-Gradually add a bit more water and knead the dough with your hands until it reaches your desired texture.
+Then, blend the table salt and flour in a large mixing bowl.
+Gradually add a bit of water and stir the mixture together.
+Once blended, continue to knead the dough with your hands until it reaches your desired texture.

 The dough should feel smooth and consistent.
 If the dough feels too sticky, add more flour.
 If it’s too dry, you can gradually add more water.